Zelhorst92/GeKnoQu/TESTING.md

 ## Sporadic Correct Answer Not Given
 *   ### Bug
-    *   Feedback to show the correct answer after a wrong answer is given does sporadically not work
+    *   Feedback to show the correct answer after a wrong answer is given does sporadically not work.

 *   ### Fix
     *